 The lawyers at James D. Owen, LLC, have been negotiating plea bargain deals with Franklin County prosecutors for several years.
 As such, we know what they need to see and hear before they will put forward more lenient proposals.
 When you hire us, we will use our knowledge and skill to try to secure you a favorable agreement.

 If you do not wish to accept a plea bargain deal, or the prosecution is unwilling to offer a fair one, your case will almost certainly end up in court.
 There, a judge and a jury of your peers will determine your fate.

 Over the years, our legal team has represented countless clients in courtrooms throughout the state of Ohio.
 We know how to argue a case in a way that is likely to resonate with the judge and jury.
 With our team on your side, you can be confident that your trial will run smoothly and efficiently.

-Are you ready to begin fighting back against the state’s accusations with the help of a skilled defense lawyer from Koenig & Owen, LLC?
+Are you ready to begin fighting back against the state’s accusations with the help of a skilled defense lawyer from James D. Owen, LLC?
 Then please do not hesitate to give us a call or contact us online to set up a free consultation at our Columbus headquarters.
 We would love to meet with you to learn more about the details of your case.